lng205/FlaskChat/devlog.md

 We opted against hybrid encryption, finding asymmetric encryption sufficiently efficient for real-time text chat on contemporary computers, with no noticeable delay in our encryption and decryption tests.

+The encryption algorithm used is RSA-OAEP, and the signing algorithm is RSA-PSS.

 **Implemetation Details**:

 1. Generation of RSA key pairs upon registration.